 I would like to make some customizations…

-The only way that we can keep the Container_Studio priced way below conventional construction is to value engineer every detail of the project and negotiate a fair price with our fabricators so any customizations to the design will add to its cost.
-But, the Insta_House can be expanded and customized on-site by a local builder using your preferred method of construction.
+The only way that we can keep the insta_house priced way below conventional construction is to value engineer every detail of the project and negotiate a fair price with our fabricators; so any customizations to the design will add to its cost.
+But, the insta_house can be expanded and customized on-site by a local builder using your preferred method of construction.

-Once delivered, the house needs about one to four days of on-site assembly by a local builder and is then up to code and completely ready to move in.
-Just bring a bed and a tooth brush.
-It includes bamboo flooring, painted drywall, insulation, fixtures, and appliances.
-A list of our hand-selected appliances will be provided once an account has been set up.
+Once delivered, the house needs about one to four days of on-site assembly by a local builder; then the hadrwood flooring that is delivered, and the bathroom tiles and plumbing fixtures have to be installed; then it will be completely ready to move in. — just bring a bed and a tooth brush.

 Do you deliver internationally?

-What must be done on-site before the Container_Studio is delivered?
+What must be done on-site before the insta_studio is delivered?

-A local builder must install six or nine concrete columns on to which the Container_Studio is placed and fastened.
-Before the Insta_House is delivered, the builder must bring sewage, water, and electrical lines to the site.
-After delivery, the builder must connect the Container_Studio to the utilities on site.
+A local builder must install six or nine concrete columns on to which the insta_house is placed and fastened.
+Before the insta_house is delivered, the builder must bring sewage, water, and electrical lines to the site.
+After delivery, the builder must connect the insta_housee to the utilities on site.

 Where can I see one?